Surprise Proposal in Portugal: Step-by-Step Guide

 Book a proposal photographer in Lisbon and Portugal

-We specialize in surprise proposals across Portugal with a discreet approach and natural, candid photography.
-If you want help choosing the best spot, timing, and a clean setup, request availability and share your date, city, and the vibe you want.
+We specialise in surprise proposals across Portugal — discreet approach, natural photography, real emotion.
+If you want help choosing the spot, timing and a clean setup, request availability with your date and preferred location.

 What you get